AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/06_functions.rst

 - Overloading is not supported
   - No multiple same-name functions with different arguments
-  - Function selection does not depend on argument types
 - No default arguments
   - Callers must provide a value for every parameter
   - All inputs must be explicitly specified